usacognition/database-toolbox/README.md

 us-central1-docker.pkg.dev/database-toolbox/toolbox/toolbox:latest
 ```

-Each database configuration runs this image with the appropriate source type and the `--prebuilt` flag to automatically load the necessary tools.
+Each database configuration runs this image with the `--prebuilt` flag and the appropriate source type to automatically load the necessary tools.
+For MCP mode, the `--stdio` flag is also required.

 ## 📋 Supported Databases